 Invoicing crossborder goods or services to an EU company can be a challenge due to the specificities of this type of transaction.
 Although each EU country may have its own specificities or regulations, you should take into account certain aspects.
-Some examples would be the taxes to be applied on the invoices, mandatory data or specific invoice format.
+Some examples would be the taxes to be applied on the invoices, mandatory data, vat invoice format or specific invoice format.

 Value added tax (VAT)

 The tax applied in the EU for commercial transactions is the Value Added Tax (VAT).
 This is a tax imposed on the purchase of goods or services.
 As a general rule, it must be applied to the taxable amount of each invoice issued between companies or professionals of each country.

 Each country has different rules regarding the VAT rate or the VAT invoice format to be applied for each transaction.
 In addition, this percentage depends on the type of product or service, whether they are essential goods or not, for example.
 It also varies if it is a B2B (Business to Business) or B2C (Business to Customer) transaction.